BoBozick/linalg-notes/notes.typ

 ]

 #definition(title: [Rank and Nullity])[
-  The rank of a linear transformation (or matrix) is the dimension of its image (column space) and is also given by the number of pivot columns, and the nullity is the dimension of its kernel.
+  The rank of a linear map (or matrix) is the dimension of its image (column space) and is also given by the number of pivot columns, and the nullity is the dimension of its kernel.